 My name is Jess, I was born in Armidale and have lived here my whole life.

-I have worked with North Hill Vet clinic for just over 4 years, and recently completed my cert 1V in Vet nursing.
+I have worked with North Hill Vet clinic for just over 4 years, and recently completed my cert IV in Vet nursing.

-I have 3 dogs, a Maltese X named Oscar.
-A British bulldog named Elvis, and most recently acquired an English Staffy named Egg.
+I have 3 dogs; a Maltese X named Oscar, a British bulldog named Elvis, and most recently a rescue, named Sooki.

 I look forward to meeting you and your pets.